karlmutch/duat/README.md

 ### registry

 In order to perform builds with stable code throughout the process the Mikasu job template will build a Docker image using the default Dockerfile inside the code repository being watched.
 After the build image has obtained the needed compilation tooling and source code to be useful during CI/CD operations it will need to be stored for access by the downstream CI/CD pipeline.
 The Mikasu builder uses Kubernetes secrets to retrieve the user name and password for the registry credentials.
-The user is responsible for loading the credentials using a private file and applying the secret to the cluster in which the Mikasu container is going to be run, and which optionally the git-watch is deployed too as well.
+The user is responsible for definition of the Registry environment variable to hold the credentials.
+When the Job in which the Mikasu container is run the environment variable will be substituted into the Job template.

 Before using the registry setting you should copy registry-template.yaml to registry.yaml, and modify the contents so that they contain your docker user name and password.
-You can then apply the secrets to your cluster using commands such as the following:
+You can then apply the secrets to your environment variables using commands such as the following:

 ```
 export Registry=`cat registry.yaml`
-export K8S_NAMESPACE=ci-duat-`petname`
-stencil -input ci_secret.yaml -values Registry=${Registry},Namespace=$K8S_NAMESPACE | kubectl apply -f -
 ```